Logo

 4. Polymorphism

-• Definition: One function can behave differently depending on the object calling it.
+• Definition: It is the ability of an entity (like a variable, function, or object) to take on multiple forms or behaviors.
+One function can behave differently depending on the object calling it.

 • Problem Solved: Supports flexibility and scalability in design.